 When describing a Universal Action, end with via the Universal Action

-, linking to the documentation.
+.
 Use Universal Action

 even if referring to a File Action.